 - Best leg workout: this leg exercise will build bigger, more toned legs.
 Do NOT neglect leg day!

-5. Running can improve sleep quality and mental hygiene
+5. Running can improve sleep quality and mental health

 Increased physical activity can improve your sleep quality significantly.
 It does this by tiring your body out more and also by reducing stress levels.
 This will make you sleep better and spend more time in deep sleep which will also make you less stressed overall.